The Premier Ayurvedic Herbal Medicine Program in the United States

 Identify over 80 species of plant medicines from around the world, their cultivation techniques, medicine & flower essence making, herbal first aid kits & body care products, and how to use plant medicine for subtle body healing.

-The CCA is proud to be the first Ayurvedic college in the west to provide its own teaching herb garden, home to approximately 80 different species of plant medicines from around the world.
-While working in the garden under the guidance of our Herbal Director, Brenda Igler, CAS, students study plant identification and cultivation techniques while gaining a deep understanding of the plants used in practice.
+The CCA is proud to be the first Ayurvedic college in the west to provide its own teaching herb garden, home to over 80 different species of plant medicines from around the world.
+While working in the garden under the guidance of our Director of Herbalism, Dr. Brenda Krulikowski, students study plant identification and cultivation techniques while deepening their connection to the plants used in practice.

-This nine-month program runs from April – December each year and is open to any CCA student/graduate that has completed the Herbalism Module in Ayurvedic Health Counselor 1 (AHC1).
+This nine-month program runs from April – December and is open to any CCA student/graduate that has completed the Herbalism Module in Principles of Ayurvedic Medicine (PAM).
 Classes are typically held one or two days each month for the duration of the program.
 Due to the hands-on nature of this program, enrollment is limited to 12 students per course.

 Due to the hands-on nature of this program, it is only offered at our campus in Nevada City, California.